 - your date of birth

-Your application will be passed to the local Electoral Registration Office at the local authority in the area where you last lived and were registered on the Electoral Register in the UK (search for the Electoral Registration Office contact information here).
+Your application will be passed to the local Electoral Registration Office wherever you were last registered in the UK.
+You can search for Electoral Registration Office contact information here.

 What if I can’t/don’t want to register online?

 If you want to vote in England, Wales or Scotland, you can still download paper forms and post them, but should remember to do this as early as possible.
 Download a PDF form for a postal vote here, and for the proxy vote here, then send the completed form to your local Electoral Registration Office – find out where that is using this tool at gov.uk.

 For information on voting in Northern Ireland, click here.

 How do I find out if my registration worked?

 You can find out the status of your registration by contacting your local Electoral Registration Officer (search for your local office here) at your last UK local authority.
 It is recommended that you do this anyway to be sure that you are properly registered to vote.